MueezMughal/Mueez_Portfolio/README.md

 ---

-### 🌲 Outside the Lab
+### Outside the Engineering
-When I’m not designing or coding, you’ll usually find me **hiking, skiing, or exploring trails around AB & BC**.
+Outside of engineering, you’ll usually find me **hiking, skiing, or exploring trails around AB & BC**.
 I love working on projects that blend technical creativity with hands-on experience, whether that’s in the machine shop, on a mountain, or in the middle of a debugging session.

 ---

-📫 **Let’s Connect!**
+**Let’s Connect!**
 If you’d like to collaborate, discuss engineering, or just talk, feel free to reach out:
 📧 **mueezmmughal7@gmail.com**